- 1 Best Double Din Head Unit Reviews (Updated List)

 - Uses The Front Speakers – Once you install it, the device will only play audio through the front speakers.
 This issue can be quickly fixed by changing the settings.
 If you don’t know which settings to change, you can check the online manual for the solution.

-Double DIN Head Unit Buying Guide
+Buying Guide: How to Buy a Double DIN Head Unit

 2-DIN or double DIN head units are large and they look nice.
 In fact, many car manufacturers decide to install double DIN units from the factory because they are more aesthetically pleasing.
 However, there are a lot of models out there, and finding the best double DIN head unit for your car could be slightly difficult.